alexgeraldlee/stat159-fall2016-project1/paper/sections/02-discussion.md

 goes in a pair of "**" or "__", and a strikethrough goes in a pair of "~~".
 In order to make a list, start with a number followed by a period, such as "1.";
 keep going with numbers in this format to make an ordered list.
-An unordered sublist can be made using "  *" (two spaces and an asterisk) at the beginning of the line; ordered sublists are made using "  1." (two spaces and a number).
+An unordered sublist can be made using "\t*" (a tab and an asterisk) at the beginning of the line; ordered sublists are made using "\t1." (a tab and a number).
 Users can put links into their .md files in various ways; the most basic way is using `[Link text](<link> 'Link text when hovered over')`.
 An image can be inserted using `![Image text](<link or path to image> 'Image text when hovered over')`.
 When putting code into a document, the user can put the code in a pair of "`" or, if there are multiple lines of code, put the code in a block separated by "```" at the top and bottom of the block.
+A horizontal break line can be made using "***", "___", or "---".
 Examples are below:

 ```
 #This is Markdown!